 Bioarchaeology is the study of human remains in context from an archaeological and anthropological perspective.
-The book explores, through numerous case studies, how a society deals with their dead can reveal a great deal about that society, including religion, political, economic, and social organizations.
-It details recovery methods and how, once recovered, human remains can be analysed to reveal details about the funerary system of the subject society and inform on a variety of other issues, such as health, demography, disease, workloads, mobility, sex and gender, and migration.
-Finally, the book highlights how bioarchaeological techniques can be used in contemporary forensic settings and in the investigations of genocide and war crimes.
+The book explores, through numerous case studies, how the ways a society deals with their dead can reveal a great deal about that society, including its religious, political, economic, and social organizations.
+It details recovery methods and how, once recovered, human remains can be analyzed to reveal details about the funerary system of the subject society and inform on a variety of other issues, such as health, demography, disease, workloads, mobility, sex and gender, and migration.
+Finally, the book highlights how bioarchaeological techniques can be used in contemporary forensic settings and in investigations of genocide and war crimes.

 Table of Contents

 Chapter 2: Discovery and Recovery

 Chapter 3: In the Laboratory: Description and Basic Analysis of Human Remains

 Chapter 4: Treating the Dead: The Funerary System

 Chapter 5: Paleopathology I: Metabolic, Nutritional, and Occupational Stress

 Chapter 8: Specialized Studies

 Chapter 10: Lives Once Lived: The Anthropology of the Dead

 Chapter 11: Contemporary Application: Forensic Anthropology